 But first, let’s begin with something that people tend to forget when starting their quest to improve their jump…

-Before we start going into detail, it must be mentioned that the right mindset has to be in place if we are going to achieve more air time.
-Determination is going to determine just how far we are going to apply and pursue the exercises necessary to reach our goal.
+Before we start going into detail, it must be mentioned that the right mindset has to be in place if you’re going to achieve more air time.

-Being willing to spend enough time on applying these methods (4-5 times a week) is essential if we are to see any decent results.
+Being willing to spend enough time on applying these methods (4-5 times a week) is essential if you’re to see any decent results.
 Just dabbling in training will not do.

-Developing the correct muscles that help propel us in the air is like putting the correct engine in a car.
+Developing the correct muscles that help propel you in the air is like putting the right engine in a car.

-What we must aim for in training for a high vertical jump is to strengthen our legs and core body.
-The way we can achieve this is by doing squats, box jumps, calf raises, calf raises with weights, stomach crunches and knee flexions.
+The way you can achieve this is by doing exercises like squats, deadlifts, calf raises, calf raises with weights, stomach crunches and knee flexions.

 This is to say, focusing on anaerobic energy system which utilizes the ATP stored in the muscle to create energy which only lasts for about 10 seconds, more than enough for a sprint and a high jump.